fattahpour/kafka-streams-patterns/exactly-once-outbox/README.md

 Demonstrates using Kafka Streams with EOSv2 to atomically write to a processed topic and an outbox topic.

+## Scenario

+Generate events for external systems while guaranteeing once-only processing, for example emitting an order confirmation and a side-effect event.

 Topology:
 ```
 orders -> MAP(toUpperCase) -> [processed-orders, orders-outbox]